WinterElena/14Bikeshare/README.md

-# 14Bikesharing
+# 14Bikeshare

 ### Overview
-Working with Cait create and present a proposal to investors in Des Moines, IA an idea of creating a rideshare business modeled after Citibike in New York.
+Working with Cait to create and present a proposal to investors in Des Moines, IA an idea of creating a rideshare business modeled after Citibike in New York.

 ## Deliverable One
 To prepare the data for use in Tableau, we needed to modify the .csv data format and we used Jupyter Notebook to do so.
 Utilizing Python and Pandas to read the .csv file and then modify and export the file.